 I was planning to listen to this piece for two main reasons.
-The first one is my friend Maris is in a choir and they are practicing this to perform it in Vancouver on August 19th this year (next Saturday already, yikes!), he has recommended it to me and I trust his musical taste (although sometimes he likes things like my music, which escapes my understanding—wink).
+The first one is my friend Maris is in a choir and they are practicing this to perform it in Vancouver on August 19th this year (2017—next Saturday already, yikes!), he has recommended it to me and I trust his musical taste (although sometimes he likes things like my music, which escapes my understanding—wink).
 Another reason was that I was considering writing a mass with Cantabrian folk motifs one day, maybe when I finish my studies at the OCA, which means I wanted to get acquainted with mass as a musical form anyway.
 Now, this project suggests listening to forms we are not familiar with (I am not that familiar with mass as a musical form, or not more than with any other of the musical forms mentioned in the project).
 Apart from the mass, this project has taken me many days of study and research and it is far from finished.
 I expected the mass to be long, so I looked what the next task in the course was… “Listen to Bach’s Mass in B minor“.
 It seems I can’t postpone it anymore.
 And I am happy for that.

 I start by listening to Palestrina’s Missa Papae Marcelli, specifically to the Kyrie and Gloria, to have something to contrast, as suggested by Kamien (1988).
 The voices sing along in the Kyrie, with no instrumentation accompanying, and despite the polyphony the text is always clear (it is also simple and repeated).
 The text in the Gloria is also clear, which Kamien explains it is by the use of a homophonic texture.
 Again, no instrumentation accompanies the voices.

 The Kyrie by Bach uses organ, strings, woodwinds… not only to accompany the voices, but also in merely instrumental sections—which is, in itself, a basic structural difference with Palestrina’s mass.
-The fugated second entry of the voices, despite its polyphonic nature and the instrumentation on the background, it keeps the clarity of the text.
+The fugated second entry of the voices, despite its polyphonic nature and the instrumentation on the background, keeps the clarity of the text.
 Its depth and emotionality makes me wonder (and fear!) what a requiem by Bach would have sounded like!!
 The Kyrie is divided in three parts, as in Palestrina’s mass, and the text is also clear.
 In Bach’s case, despite the obvious connection through the text, the movements sound more independent, probably due to the difference in voices taking part (in Palestrina’s case, one could hear three sections of one movement, but here it is three movements) and the change in key.

 The first two sections in the Gloria are not separated by any rest, but instead by a change in timber, dynamics, and mood (from the celebrating opening to a more intimate one).
 Laudamos Te is clear again (it’s an aria with just one soloist singing), the text in the following movement, Gratia agimus tibi propter… is not that clear anymore (too many voices and too loud instrumentation accompanying).

 I heard years ago Bach would use numbers in a specific manner at times, e.g. he would write a number of bars so as to get the same number one would get by adding the positions in the alphabet of the letters from his name (straight or inverted).
 However, I’m reading now about all the numeric constructions and musical symbols he included in so many of his works.
 [This feature is present in some of my songs, certainly not to that level, just enough to make me admire his capacity even more].
-One understands why he felt more like an craftsman than like a Composer: it looks a bit like architecture!
+One understands why he felt more like a craftsman than like a Composer: it looks a bit like architecture!

 The aria Domine Deus, rex coelestis is a weird one to my ears.
 There are too many little things that do not talk about Bach.
 Surely there must be many more factors saying it is Bach’s, I just can’t hear them.
 In a different manner, Qui tollis peccata mundi transports me ahead of Bach’s time, as if that movement belonged not to Baroque but to a Classical composer looking back, if that makes any sense.
 And it sounds humble musically, matching the text “you who take the sins from the world”.